 Students who choose to stay and watch an athletic event after school must be in the building/field only during the time of that event and remain at the location of that event only.
-These students will not be directly supervised by the GALS staff and it is their responsibility to uphold all community rules and regulations.
+These students will not be directly supervised by the GALS staff and it is the student's responsibility to uphold all community rules and regulations.

-AFTER SCHOOL ACTIVITIES AT GALS \\ See Remote Learning Addendum
+AFTER SCHOOL ACTIVITIES AT GALS

 GALS offers a wide array of after-school activities in which students are encouraged to participate!
 These offerings will change each semester.
-Activities take place Monday, Tuesday, Thursday, and Friday from 3:55-5:00pm, and sometimes Wednesdays from 1:50-4:00.
+Activities take place Monday, Tuesday, Thursday, and Friday from 4:05-5:00pm, and sometimes Wednesdays from 1:55 -4:00.

-There are many after-school activities available to students and some are specific to middle school or high school students only.
 Students must formally sign up to attend classes and pay the necessary fees by the third week of class in order to secure their spot.
 Scholarships are available upon request.

-Students must be picked up from after-school activities by 5:30pm.
+Students must be picked up from after-school activities by 5:15pm.
 If a student cannot be picked up by that time, they will be asked to walk to the Boys and Girls Club at 800 Inca Street.

 Students may not leave and reenter the building before activities start.
 Any student that attends an after-school class must sign the attendance log and remain in the session for its entire duration.
-If a student is seen wandering around the building or being disruptive to the rest of the class, she will be asked to call a parent to get picked up.
-If the parent is unable to pick the student up by 5:30pm, the student is to remain in the front office until a parent enters the building and signs them out.
-No student asked to leave a class will be allowed to leave the building until a parent picks them up.
-If a student is asked to leave a class more than 3 times throughout the semester, the student will no longer be allowed to attend after-school activities until the following semester.
+If a student is seen wandering around the building or being disruptive to the rest of the class, they will be asked to call a parent to get picked up.
+If the parent is unable to pick the student up by 5:15pm, the student is to remain in the front office until a parent enters the building and signs them out.
+For Middle Schoolers, no student asked to leave a class will be allowed to leave the building until a parent picks them up.
+If a student is asked to leave a class more than three times throughout the semester, the student will no longer be allowed to attend after-school activities until the following semester.